DuyguKeskek/SunPy_Website_Improvements/index.rst

 To use the theme, simply put this line in your conf.py ::

 	from sunpy_sphinx_theme.conf import *

+This website is created using `SunPy Sphinx Theme <https://github.com/sunpy/sunpy-sphinx-theme>`_

 .. toctree::
    :maxdepth: 2